Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: Extended Results

-In summary, our analysis underscores the importance of balancing input patch size, token size, and sequence length to optimize segmentation performance across diverse datasets.
+In summary, our analysis underscores the importance of balancing input patch size, token size, sequence length, as well as the overall design of the tokenizer to optimize segmentation performance across diverse datasets.
 Future work could focus on developing strategies to dynamically adjust these parameters based on dataset properties, improving both generalization and computational efficiency.

 Due to the findings of the efficacy of smaller tokens and the need for larger context we also conducted some initial, naive experiments that tried to merge these two worlds, by introducing token sparsity during training time, which we detail in \cref{apx:sec:large_context_short_sequences}.